 Today, dentists are acknowledged as the primary oral health care provider, and oral health is recognized as a major cornerstone of general health.
 In addition, the state of your oral health often provides the first indications of major health problems.

-1. It starts with the receptionist who sits at an intersection, handling scheduling, phone calls, insurance, and billing.
+- It starts with the receptionist who sits at an intersection, handling scheduling, phone calls, insurance, and billing.
 They’re the “face” of Total Health Dental – it’s one of the most important jobs here because when you call or arrive at our practice, they’re the first person you see and hear.
+They’re also the first person your referrals hear when they call our practice, so they’re on top of their game 100% of the time to ensure a welcoming, comfortable atmosphere.

 One of the most common question we’re asked is, “Why do you need my medical information?”
 It may seem strange for us to ask questions you are more used to hearing from your physician.
 The truth is we ask them for many of the same reasons.
 But all the reasons have to do with making sure that your dental treatments are effective and as safe as possible.